logancyang/obsidian-copilot/README.md

 ## 🔔 Note
 - The chat history is not saved by default.
 Please use "**Save as Note**" to save it.
 The note will have a title `Chat-Year_Month_Day-Hour_Minute_Second`, you can change its name as needed.
 - "**New Chat**" clears all previous chat history.
 Again, please use "**Save as Note**" if you would like to save the chat.
 - "**Use Active Note as Context**" creates a local vector index for the active note so that you can chat with super long note!
-To start the QA, please switch from "Conversation" to "QA: Active Note" in the Chain Selection dropdown.
+To start the QA, please switch from "Conversation" to "QA: Active Note" in the Mode Selection dropdown.
 - You can set a very long context in the setting "**Conversation turns in context**" if needed.

 #### 📣 Again, please always be mindful of the API cost if you use GPT-4 with a long context!